istio/istio.io/content/docs/tutorial/adding-a-new-version-of-a-microservice.md

 You checked that the new version new version provides correct results.
 You released the new version, gradually increasing the production traffic to it.
 Finally, You decommissioned the old version.

-It all went well, however you want to improve our release strategy.
-First, you want to allow our testers to test the new version end-to-end in production.
+It all went well, however you want to improve your release strategy.
+First, you want to allow your testers to test the new version end-to-end in production.
-For that you need an ability to drive traffic to our new version by request parameters, for example by the user name stored in a cookie.
-In addition, you would like to perform _shadowing_ of the production traffic to our new version and checking if our new version provides incorrect results or produces any errors.
-Finally, you would like to be more fine-grained with our rollout.
-You would like to release our new version to 10% of the users and then increase it by 10%.
+For that you need an ability to drive traffic to your new version by request parameters, for example by the user name stored in a cookie.
+In addition, you would like to perform _shadowing_ of the production traffic to your new version and checking if your new version provides incorrect results or produces any errors.
+Finally, you would like to be more fine-grained with your rollout.
+You would like to release your new version to 10% of the users and then increase it by 10%.
 Kubernetes is unable to help with any of these tasks in a straightforward way.

 Now you have two choices: